 In 1979 the original main entry path-across the bridge to the foot of the Carillon and composed of circular concrete pavers set in gravel-was replaced by a continuous pavement of beige-coloured exposed aggregate concrete.
-The pavers located on the bridge were also replaced.
-These works were driven by safety concerns as the gravel between the pavers was regularly eroding.79
+The pavers on the bridge were also replaced.
+These works were driven by safety concerns, because the gravel between the pavers was regularly eroding.

-Since 1969, the gravel paths on the island have been refurbished.
-In 2003, works to the concrete area at the base of the Carillon and main entry path also occurred.
+Since 1969 the gravel paths on the island have been refurbished.
+In 2003 the concrete area at the base of the Carillon and main entry path was also refurbished.
 These works included the removal and replacement of the entire length of path between Wendouree Drive and the base of the Carillon.
-A new balustrade, incorporating concealed lighting to illuminate the walking surfaces, and two retractable bollards were installed on the footbridge (refer to Appendix C for additional details).
+A new balustrade incorporating concealed lighting to illuminate the walking surfaces, as well as two retractable bollards, were installed on the footbridge (refer to Appendix C for additional details).